post-digitalist/BeginnersGuidetoUBICoin/content/3WHATSUBI.md

+# What Is UBI Coin?

-UBI Coin is a Ethereum-based prototype for a Universal Basic Income system, fruit of a joint effort between Democracy Earth and Kleros.
+UBI Coin is an Ethereum-based prototype for a Universal Basic Income system, fruit of a joint effort by [the Democracy Earth Foundation](http://democracy.earth) and [Kleros](http://kleros.io).

-It's main challenge is to develop a sustainable, decentralized model of non exploitable digital identities.
-By doing so, we address problems that hamper the inclussion of new users, and by solving them we could pave the way to a more democratic blockchain
+Its primordial goal is to develop a sustainable, decentralized model of non-exploitable digital identities.
+By doing so, the project addresses problems that hamper the inclussion of new users, thus paving the way to a more democratic blockchain.

 We can overcome the restrictive costs of GAS in small Ethereum transactions -which brakes the amazing advancements achieved in the DeFi ecosystem- by giving each registered user a token that allows to cover a portion of the GAS tariff.

-Until now, the lack of a reliable way of determine sybill-proof identities restricted the use of the blockchain to a stake-based political system.
+Until now, the lack of a reliable way of determine Sybill-proof identities restricted the use of the blockchain to a stake-based political system.
 Proof of Humanity is a radical change in the crypto ecosystem, and is the chosen method for governance implementation in the UBI Coin project